dat-ecosystem/dat/docs/what-is-dat.md

 - plugin APIs to connect `dat` to any existing database/format/language/storage backends
 - built with automated workflows in mind

 To illustrate the goals of `dat` consider the GitHub project, which is a great model of this idea working in a different space.
 GitHub is built on top of an open source tool called `git` and provides a user-friendly web application that lets software developers find code written by others, use it in their own programs and improve upon it.
-In a similar fashion `dat` will be developed as a set of tools to store, synchronize, manipulate and collaborate in a decentralized fashion on sets of data, hopefully enabling platforms analogous to GitHub to be built on top of it.
+In a similar fashion `dat` will be developed as a set of tools to store, synchronize, manipulate and collaborate on sets of data.

 The initial prototype of `dat` was developed thanks to support from the Knight Foundation as a collection of open source projects.
 Full time work began in August 2013 by [Max Ogden](http://maxogden.com/gut-hosted-open-data-filets.html) and other open source contributors.
 The initial grant supported 6 months of full time work.
-Further funding was provided by the Alfred P Sloan foundation in early 2014 to continue work on the prototype with a small development team.
+Further funding was provided by the Alfred P Sloan foundation in early 2014 to continue work on the prototype with a small development team, this time focused on making dat useful for sharing scientific datasets.

 #### Project components